mongodb/docs/source/includes/fact-index-build-default-memory-limit.rst

 :dbcommand:`createIndexes` supports building one or more indexes on a collection. :dbcommand:`createIndexes` uses a combination of memory and temporary files on disk to complete index builds.
-The default limit on memory usage for :dbcommand:`createIndexes` is 200 megabytes (for versions 4.2.3 and later) and 500 (for versions 4.2.2 and earlier), shared between all indexes built using a single :dbcommand:`createIndexes` command.
+The default limit on memory usage for :dbcommand:`createIndexes` is 200 megabytes, shared between all indexes built using a single :dbcommand:`createIndexes` command.
 Once the memory limit is reached, :dbcommand:`createIndexes` uses temporary disk files in a subdirectory